celyes/ottonova/README.md

 composer test
 ```

-For more verbosity in tests
+For more verbosity in tests:
 ```sh
 composer test:verbose
 ```